loqi/TTTT/doc/glossary.md

 **TTT** -- Transitive Trust Topology (aka "tripod") -- The **graph of peers** serving as the infrastructural primitive network

-**TTTT** -- Transitive Trust Topology Tinker (aka "tabletop") -- The **modular protocol** for establishing and maintaining the TTT network, plus the the collection of specializations underlying the various TTT applications.
+**TTTT** -- Transitive Trust Topology Traffic (aka "tabletop") -- The **modular protocol** for establishing and maintaining the TTT network, plus the the collection of specializations underlying the various TTT applications.

 **yarn code** -- A short string of characters used to associate asynchronous replies as part of an ongoing TTTT protocol back-and-forth algorithmic conversation.